amaurybsouza/aboutme/README.md

 - 21/2020 [Custom facts em Ansible.
 ME SOLTA!
 Quero personalizar minhas tasks…](https://amauryborgesouza.medium.com/custom-facts-em-ansible-me-solta-quero-personalizar-minhas-tasks-4718b48b88aa)

+## Recent open source projects

+I build open source tools that help hundreds of thousands of developers around the world as part of my job.
+You can find them on my GitHub profile:

+- sasa
+- sasas
+- sasasas
+- sasasas
+- asasasa

 ## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for